Sixteen years ago I did something that would change my life forever. I moved to Pittsburgh.

 Roland’s Seafood Grill and Iron Landing – a.k.a. simply Roland’s, has the best people-watching location in the Strip.
 There are approximately 30 tables on the sidewalk and the balcony above.
 I can’t vouch for the menu here as I’m usually taking a food break, but it’s always full of happy-looking eaters.
 There are dozens of beers on tap, and the restaurant has a full bar.

 Wine Library in the PA Market – If you prefer wine, or it’s a boiling hot day, and you’re looking for coolness, the Wine Library is an excellent place to relax.
 The brick walls, wood floors, and comfortable couches make you feel like you’ve entered a friend’s living room – a wealthy friend.
+Try a charcuterie board and pair it with a flight of wine.

 Edgars Best Tacos – Edgar’s is the most challenging restaurant to find in Pittsburgh.
 It is continuously on the move, but a loyal fanbase follows wherever it goes.
-And for a good reason, because Edgars has incredible street tacos and more.
+And for good reason, because Edgars has incredible street tacos and more.
 Make sure you save some room for this stop.
 I’m drooling as I write this.

 Wholey’s Market – Wholey’s has been around for over a hundred years and is the place to go in Pittsburgh for seafood.
 The market is usually hopping, and it’s an interesting place to visit, even if you’re stuffed to the gills at this point.
 However, Andy’s Sushi at Wholey’s should not be missed if you’re still going strong.
-Just follow the long line of people and wait for your turn.
+Just follow the long line of people and wait your turn.
 You’ll be happy you did.

 Also, if you’re looking for something to take home, dozens of quirky stores in the Strip sell local items you won’t find anywhere else.
 There are even some non-food places!